Starfox505/CSSAssignment04/README.md

 # CSSAssignment04

- This webpage is dedicated to showing the ways you can float, clear, and get your website looking nice without the use of grids.
+This webpage is dedicated to showing the ways you can float, clear, and positioning elements without the use of grids.